Essential Plumbing Tools Every Homeowner Should Have

 Tubing Cutter / Pipe Cutter

 For cutting copper, PVC, or aluminum pipe cleanly and squarely, a tube cutter beats a hacksaw every time.
-Clamp the tool around the pipe at your cut mark, rotate it around the pipe while tightening the blade slightly after each rotation.
+Clamp the tool around the pipe at your cut mark, then rotate it around the pipe while tightening the blade slightly after each rotation.
 A clean square cut ensures fittings seat properly, preventing future leaks.

 Trusted by Thousands